 Compensation expense as a percentage of net revenues was 41.1%, 38.6% and 40.3% for the years ended December 31, 2022, 2021 and 2020, respectively.
 Compensation expense generally is determined on a discretionary basis and is primarily a function of our firm's current-year financial performance.
 The amounts of incentive compensation we award are designed to motivate, reward and retain top talent while aligning our executives' interests with the interests of our Unitholders.
 Senior management, together with the Compensation and Workplace Practices Committee of the Board of Directors of AllianceBernstein Corporation ("Compensation Committee"), continue to believe that the appropriate metric to consider in determining the amount of incentive compensation is the ratio of adjusted employee compensation and benefits expense to adjusted net revenues.
-Adjusted net revenues used in the adjusted compensation and benefits expense is total employee compensation and benefits expense minus other employment costs such as recruitment, training, temporary help and meals (which were 1.1%, 0.9% and 0.9% of adjusted net revenues for 2022, 2021 and 2020, respectively), and excludes the impact of mark-to-market vesting expense, as well as dividends and interest expense, associated with employee long-term incentive compensation related investments and the amortization expense associated with the approval of the Compensation Committee.
-Senior management, with the approval of the Compensation Committee, has established as an objective that adjusted employee compensation and benefits expense, scluding the impact of performance-based fees, generally should not exceed 50% of our adjusted net revenues in any year, except in unexpected or unusual circumstances.
-Our ratios of adjusted compensation expense as a percentage of adjusted compensation expense as a percentage of adjusted ter revenues we 48.4%, 46.5% and 47.9%, respectively, for the years ended December 31, 2022, 2021 and 2020.
+Adjusted net revenues used in the adjusted compensation ratio are the same as the adjusted net revenues presented as a non-GAAP measure (discussed earlier in this Item 7).
+Adjusted employee compensation and benefits expense minus other employment costs such as recruitment, training, temporary help and meals (which were 1.1%, 0.9% and 0.9% of adjusted net revenues for 2022, 2021 and 2020, respectively), and excludes the impact of mark-to-market vesting expense, as well as dividends and interest expense, associated with employee long-term incentive compensation-related investments and the amortization expense associated with the awards issued by EQH to some of our firm's executives relating to their roles as members of the EQH Management Committee.
+Senior management, with the approval of the Compensation Committee, has established as an objective that adjusted employee compensation and benefits expense, excluding the impact of performance-based fees, generally should not exceed 50% of our adjusted net revenues in any year, except in unexpected or unusual circumstances.
+Our ratios of adjusted compensation expense as a percentage of adjusted net revenues were 48.4%, 46.5% and